cassiussa/run-once-daemonset-job/openshift/README.md

 #               value: app01.mydomain.com app02.mydomain.com opp03.mydomain.com buildnode01.mydomain.com infra01.mydomain.com infra02.mydomain.com infra03.mydomain.com logs01.mydomain.com logs02.mydomain.com
               - name: IMAGE_TO_USE
 #               value: <my-daemonset-job-image:latest>
-#             image: <my-base-image:latest <-- build from the Dockerfile in this repository>
+#             image: <daemonset-jobs:latest <-- build from the Dockerfile in this repository>
 ```

 - For `NODE_SELECTOR_VALUE` values, use a space-separated list of nodes on your OpenShift cluster that you'd like for the daemonset-job to run on.